An Article Claimed A Link Between Owning A Cat, Toxoplasmosis And Suicide – Is That True?

 No, I think the authors of that particular study drew the wrong conclusions from the data they collected.

-What none of these studies considered was that the psychological problems and the emotional stress that accompany depression and stress of all kinds significantly increase the risk of a toxoplasmosis relapse (Stress recrudescense) or a short term rise in antibodies against toxoplasmosis even without relapse. (ref) This same phenomena can occur in relapses of malaria, a close cousin of toxoplasma. (ref) That is because of the chemical surges sudden emotional and physical stress often cause. (ref) We know that immunosuppression from diseases like AIDS will reactivate Toxoplasmosis as well. (ref) As a result, antibody levels against the parasite in the women studied would have been expected to rise.
-But I believe that the rise in toxoplasmosis antibody was the result of the stress – not the other way around as the authors supposed.
+What none of these studies considered was that the psychological problems and the emotional stress that accompany depression and stress of all kinds significantly increase the risk of a toxoplasmosis relapse.
+It is called Stress recrudescense – a short term rise in antibodies against toxoplasmosis even without relapse. (read here) This same phenomena can occur in relapses of malaria, a close cousin protozoan parasite of toxoplasma. (read here) That is because of the chemical surges sudden emotional and physical stress often cause. (read here) We know that immunosuppressive drugs will reactivate toxoplasmosis as well. (read here) As a result, antibody levels against the parasite in the women studied would have been expected to rise.
+But I believe that the rise in toxoplasmosis antibody was the result of the stress – not the other way around as the authors mistakenly supposed.

 There was another problem with these recent troubling studies; the authors also did not appreciate the common personality differences between cat and non-cat pet owners that veterinarians have learned to appreciate.
-Cat owners are more likely to direct stresses of all kinds inwardly. (ref)
+Cat owners are thought to be more likely to direct stresses of all kinds inwardly. (read here)

 You are on the Vetspace animal health website

 Visiting the products that you see displayed on this website help pay the cost of keeping these articles on the Internet